 Significant portions of Nosenko's information were available to the Commission, yet some officials chose to suppress this evidence.
-They feared it might "possibly prejudice the entire Warren Commission report."iv Former Agency leader Allen Dulles reported the activities and concerns of the Commission to the CIA.v This provided the Agency with access to the Commission's private ideas.
-Additional prior mentions of the asserted Soviet connections were not reliable.vi No substantial evidence supports a large Soviet plot.
+They feared it might "possibly prejudice the entire Warren Commission report."iv Former Agency leader Allen Dulles reported the activities and concerns of the Commission to the CIA.v This provided the Agency with access to the Commission's private ideas and prior mentions of the asserted Soviet connections were not reliable.vi No substantial evidence supports a large Soviet plot.

 A different feasible myth often professed by some advocates of a large official plot was that Lee Harvey Oswald was an FBI informant.
 Yet a mass of twisted rumor and forced innuendo is the likely source of this idea.
 "J. Lee Rankin, General Counsel of the Warren Commission explained that Waggoner Carr, Attorney General of Texas, had called him in the morning and told him about the rumor.
 Carr identified the source of the rumor as Dallas District Attorney, Henry Wade."vii Wade is also a former member of the Federal Bureau of Investigation.

 "...Chief Justice Warren and Rankin met with Carr, Wade, Assistant District Attorney William Alexander and Leon Jaworski and Robert Storey.
 The Texas group reported that the rumor may have originated with Alonso Hudkins, reporter for the Houston Post."
 "Hudkins advised Secret Service that Allan Sweatt, Chief Criminal Division, Sheriff's Office, Dallas mentioned that Oswald was being paid 200 a month since September 1962 by the FBI 'as an informant in connection with their subversive investigation'.
 Hudkins also reported that a number assigned to Oswald was S-172..."
-Rankin's memo further notes the Secret Service advised on January 24 that Chief Sweatt stated he heard the informant rumor from Assistant DA, Alexander.
+Rankin's memo further notes the Secret Service advised on January twenty-fourth that Chief Sweatt stated he heard the informant rumor from Assistant DA Alexander.

 "The routes that the FBI-Oswald rumor followed are peculiar.
 The Warren Commission was informed by Carr, who heard the rumor from Wade.
 Wade's assistant attributed the rumor to Alexander, who said he received it from Hudkins.
 However, Hudkins maintains he heard the allegation from Sweatt, who maintained he heard it from Alexander.
 (N.B.
 Neither Hudkins or Alexander testified before the Warren Commission.)
 Hudkins involvement in publicizing the allegation since 1963 is more confounding.
 In 1973 Hudkins told a reporter for the Philadelphia Inquirer that he invented the numbers S-172 and S-179 (also connected with an alleged Oswald informant status) and leaked the information during a phone conversation in order to determine if the FBI tapped his telephone."